0xC0000054/sc4-more-building-styles/README.md

 ## Adding More Building Styles into SC4

-The building style IDs are assigned in the [SimCity 4 Building Styles Index](https://community.simtropolis.com/forums/topic/763276-building-styles-master-iid/) thread, you will need to use the
-Maxis/community styles or request your own public and/or private building style ID range in that thread.
+The building style IDs are assigned in the [SimCity 4 Building Styles Index](https://community.simtropolis.com/forums/topic/763276-building-styles-master-iid/) thread, you will need to use the existing styles or request your own building style ID range in that thread.

 ### Modifying the Building Styles UI